 System Funded Ratio

-Teachers' Retirement System 42.5%
+Teachers' Retirement System 43.8%

-State Universities Retirement System 43.8%
+State Universities Retirement System 45.2%

-State Employees' Retirement System 41.1%
+State Employees' Retirement System 44.0%

-Judges' Retirement System 42.0%
+Judges' Retirement System 44.3%

-General Assembly Retirement System 19.3%
+General Assembly Retirement System 22.0%

-Chicago Teachers' Pension Fund 47.5%
+Chicago Teachers' Pension Fund 44.1%

-Source: 2021 actuarial valuation reports.
+Source: 2022 actuarial valuation reports.

-Based on the systems' 2021 actuarial valuation reports, the funded ratio of the systems ranged from 47.5% (CTPF) to 19.3% (GARS) based on the actuarial value of assets as a ratio to the actuarial liability (see Digest Exhibit 6).
+Based on the systems' 2022 actuarial valuation reports, the funded ratio of the systems ranged from 45.2% (SURS) to 22.0% (GARS) based on the actuarial value of assets as a ratio to the actuarial liability (see Digest Exhibit 6).
 If there is a significant market downturn, the unfunded actuarial liability and the required State contribution rate could both increase significantly, putting the sustainability of the systems further into question.
-Cheiron recommended stress testing be done to better understand risks to the sustainability of the systems.